tfhe/tfhe/README.md

 The TFHE library implements a very fast gate-by-gate bootstrapping, based on [CGGI16].
-Namely, any binary gate is evaluated homomorphically in about 20 milliseconds on a single core which improves [DM15] by a factor, and the mux gate takes about 40 CPU-ms (or 20ms on 2 cores).
+Namely, any binary gate is evaluated homomorphically in about 20 milliseconds on a single core which improves [DM15] by a factor 30, and the mux gate takes about 40 CPU-ms (or 20ms on 2 cores).

 The library implements a Ring-variant of the GSW [GSW13] cryptosystem and makes many optimizations described in [DM15] and [CGGI16].

-It also implments a dedicated Fast Fourier Transformation for the anticyclic ring R[X]/X^N+1, and uses AVX assembly vectorization instructions.
+It also implements a dedicated Fast Fourier Transformation for the anticyclic ring R[X]/(X^N+1), and uses AVX assembly vectorization instructions.
 The default parameter set achieves a 130-bit cryptographic security, based on ideal lattice assumptions.

 From the user point of view, the library can evaluate a net-list of binary gates homomorphically at a rate of about 50 gates per second per core, without decrypting its input.
 It suffices to provide the sequence of gates, as well as ciphertexts of the input bits.
 And the